 2005: "Stickwitchu" by the Pussycat Dolls was #1 in the U.K.

-2010: Paul McCartney received a Kennedy Center honor in Washington, D.C.
+2010: Paul McCartney received Kennedy Center honors in Washington, D.C.

 Born This Day:

-1910: Alex North, composer of the soundtrack to 2001: A Space Odyssey and writer of the music for "Unchained Melody".
+1910: Alex North, composer of the soundtrack to 2001: A Space Odyssey and numerous other musical scores, and writer of the music for "Unchained Melody", was born in Chester, Pennsylvania; died September 8, 1991 of cancer in Los Angeles.

 1942: Bob Mosley, bass guitarist of Moby Grape, was born in Paradise Valley, California.